Cray-HPE/docs-csm/operations/observability/Observability.md

 - Prometheus, grok-exporter, and Grafana containers deployed initially on the `csm-pit` remote server for monitoring before systems are installed.
 - Define and build IaC repo to store observability configuration.
 - Define and build automations to update configuration of observability configuration when the IaC configuration repo is updated.
-- Create RPM with all the three containers and services for csm-pit and csm-shared-pit using Jenkins pipeline.
+- Create an RPM with all the three containers and services for `csm-pit` and `csm-shared-pit` using Jenkins pipeline.
 - Mount all the log files from CSM-PIT to container which grok-exporter will parse.

 ### Automation workflow